Pioneer Woman’s Potatoes au Gratin are creamy, cheesy and done in less than an hour. Plus, they are made using whole potatoes-no peeling needed!

 Russet potatoes are recommended for this recipe because of their starch content.
 They hold together well and cook up into nice soft pieces that stay together.
 That being said, I have used all kinds of potatoes and it still turns out and tastes great each time.

-This recipes goes really well accompanied with:
+This recipe goes really well accompanied with:

 - Baked chicken legs